Below are some common questions about all aspects of Canadian safe boating laws

 Q. Do aboriginals need to have a Pleasure Craft Operator Card?

-regulations do not apply in situations where the craft is used for daily living or
+apply in situations where the craft is used for daily living or subsistence activities

 Q. I operate a boat for work purposes.
 Do I need the Card?